parthasen/ggExtra/README.md

 * stat_funEasy: a more easy way to add a function plot. **(haven't been uploaded.)**
 * geom_masaic: masaic plotting using ggplot2 style. **(haven't been uploaded.)**

 Find more example about ggplot2 at [ggplot2.org](http://ggplot2.org).
-If you want to help imrpove, visit `https://github.com/threecifanggen/ggExtra` or email to `huangbaochenwo@live.com`.
+If you want to help improve, visit `https://github.com/threecifanggen/ggExtra` or email to `huangbaochenwo@live.com`.